[Content warning: post covers news stories about sexual abuse]

 “[Ed.
 Why not?
 Because there would be an infinite number of preceding steps that would have to be completed before the apple could ripen.
 But by definition, an infinite series of steps can never be completed.]”

 Eeek.
 This is just an unforced error.
 I’d pick on it but Brian doesn’t need this point for his argument.
 Having said that over at John C Wright, he’s also trying to be moderate with his views on infinity:

+“Infinite is a word that causes endless confusion.
+All it means is that there is no boundary, no stopping point, or, in this case, no starting point.
+We call the number line infinite not because any real human being in real history ever counted all the numbers that exist and discovered that there were an infinite number of them: no, that is nonsense.
 What we mean is that there is a rule of mathematics that says that for any given number, no matter how big, you can always add one and get a bigger number.
 There is no end point to the process of adding.”

 Good grief, if I was going to start believing in a god it would be precisely so I wouldn’t need to be so mealy mouthed about actual infinities.
 Having said that, I think this is in line with Aristotle’s view on infinities, as in no limits to extension rather than there being an actual thing called infinity.

 Except…well you can see the problem.
 Infinities don’t ‘exist’ in the materialist sense of exist as far as we can tell.
 We don’t find them in nature and either at the very big or the very small.
 Everywhere we have looked we find very big finitudes or tiny granularities.
 But we’ve admonished to take off our materialist spectacles and consider existence from the perspective of things with NECESSARY properties.
 Well in that sense of ‘exist’, the mathematical sense, we have not just infinity but infinities — an infinite number of infinities.